-Defenders CP to use Effect Tackle 1 The passive team may roll two dice for pressing (also for aggressive pressing) in its defence zone and discard the highest die result.
-If the pressing is aggressive and the dice equals the opponent will get a free kick and the passive team must roll for a yellow card.
-Stopper 1 The passive team player is counted as three players in a target area in a defence zone during the opponent actions.
-This skill can be played at the beginning of the opponent action stage Skilled full back 1 After successful pressing action in the defence zone, the new controlling team can choose to move the ball up to two areas.
+DEFENDERS CP to use Effect Tackle 1 The passive team may use two dice for a pressing roll in its defence zone and discard the highest result.
+This skill can be used also for an aggressive pressing roll, in which case if the dice results equals the opponent is awarded a free kick and the pressing team must roll for a yellow card.
+The aggressive pressing requires the extra condition point only if it would otherwise be done with only one die.
+This skill can be played on the team's actions stage.
+Stopper 1 A player of the passive team is counted as three players in a target area in a defence zone during the opponent action stage.
+This skill can be played at the beginning of the opponent's action stage.
+Skilled full back 1 After a successful pressing action in the defence zone the new controlling team can choose to move the ball up to two areas.
 The ball value is increased by one for each area moved.
-Doubling The passive team can increase ball value by 2 (but not beyond 6) if after its movement action it has more players in the target area than the controlling team and the target area is its defence zone.
+This skill can be played on the team's actions stage after a pressing action.
+Doubling 1 The passive team can increase the ball value by 2 in its defence zone at end of its movement action if the team has more players than the controlling team in the area where ball exists.
 This skill can be played at the end of the passive team's movement actions.
-Off side trap 1 An opponent team must make offside check if the target contains its players and also a second lowest player of the defending team.
-This skill can be played after the opponent has chosen the target area.
+Off side trap 1 A player of the opponent team in the target area is counted to be in an offside risk position if the target area contains the second lowest player of the defending team.
+This skill can be played at the stage two when ball value modifiers are applied.